MSP’s Guide on How to Get First Clients

 Also don't forget to put info about your business in local business catalogs, yellow pages, 4square, and so on.

 Business success is really about building mutually beneficial partnerships.
 Some well-established MSPs with a large clientele may come across clients that are too “small” for them.
-Move in and make their small clients your first clients.
+Move-in and make their small clients your first MSP clients.
 You can offer your competitors a commission to refer these small clients to you—which, per industry standard, typically amounts to one month’s recurring revenue.